meltano/sdk/docs/dev_guide.md

 ## Target Development Overview

-Create targets with `singer-sdk` requires overriding just two classes:
+Create targets with the SDK requires overriding just two classes:

 1. The `Target` class.
 This class governs configuration, validation, and stream discovery.